-$\textbf{QUAD/BALZ/BCM} \cdot \textit{Recommended when it is desired to provide average to good compression, with fast uncompressing}$

-Selecting QUAD/BALZ/BCM, the option subpanel will allow choosing compressor engine, and compression parameters (more can be set manually in "Console" tab).
+QUAD/BALZ/BCM - Recommended when it is desired to provide average to good compression, with fast uncompressing Selecting QUAD/BALZ/BCM, the option subpanel will allow choosing compressor engine, and compression parameters (more can be set manually in "Console" tab).
 QUAD, BALZ, and BCM are simply compression algorithms not providing archival functions, and likewise other pure compression formats (GZ, BZ2, LPAQ) they can benefit of "TAR before" switch for handling multiple input files.
-BCM is supported out of the box, while other formats needs "Additional Formats Plugin".